-Preparing for Laser Hair Removal
+Preparing For Laser Hair Removal

-Prior to being treated with laser hair removal, the patient should remove any surface hair on the treatment area.
+Before undergoing a laser hair removal treatment, patients will need to make sure the skin in the treatment area is clean and free of makeup, lotions, creams, and deodorant.
 This is necessary to reduce the risk of damaging the patient’s skin from burning of the hair during the procedure, as laser energy converts into heat energy.

-Bleaching prior to the procedure is safe, because the bleach only changes the color of the hair on the surface of the skin — the hair within the follicle will maintain its pigment.
+Bleaching prior to the procedure is safe, as bleach only changes the color of the hair on the surface of the skin — the hair within the follicle will maintain its pigment.

-What to Expect During the Procedure
+What To Expect During The Procedure

 Treatment duration ranges between 3 minutes to 60 minutes or more, depending on the area of the body being treated.
 For example, an upper lip takes approximately 3 minutes to treat, whereas a larger area such as full legs takes approximately 60 minutes per treatment.

-Laser Hair Removal Recovery Time
+Recovery After Laser Hair Removal

 There is no downtime after receiving a laser hair removal treatment.
 Patients can continue normal activities immediately following treatment.
 Patients may experience some redness in the skin, but it typically dissipates in a matter of minutes.
 In rare instances some patients may experience redness for up to 24-48 hours.

-Laser Hair Removal Consultations
+Laser Hair Removal Patient Consultations

 WIFH believes consultations are very important to help educate patients on the laser hair removal process.
 Consultations provide an opportunity to get to know the patient, and to understand their questions and concerns.

 It is common practice at WIFH for patients to begin laser hair removal treatments the day of their consultation.
 If a patient would like to begin treatment immediately following the consultation, simply let us know so an appropriate amount of time can be scheduled for the procedure.

-Before & After Photos
+Laser Hair Removal Before & After Photos